-Primary competitors of the Filtration segment include Pall Corporation, Moog, Inc., SoFrance and Clarcor Inc.
+Primary competitors of the Filtration segment include Pall Corporation, Moog, Inc., SoFrance, Clarcor Inc., PneuDraulics and the Lee Company.

 RESEARCH AND DEVELOPMENT

 Research and development and the Company's technological expertise are important factors in the Company's business.
 Research and development programs are designed to develop technology for new products or to extend or upgrade the capability of existing products, and to enhance their commercial potential.